 Now-a-days, the most overused and much hated type of film that has often flooded the film market is the Found Footage Genre.

-A film crew, consisting of young adults, decides to go to the Amazon to shoot footage for a documentary on cannibal tribes.
-Sometime afterwards, the group has not returned and a New York University Anthropologist decides to take on the task of finding them with the help of his guide and a native of the Yacumo tribe they captured.
+Synopsis: A film crew consisting of young college students decide to go to the Amazon to shoot footage for a documentary on the native cannibal tribes.
+Sometime afterwards, the group has not returned and a New York University anthropologist decides to take on the task of finding them with the help of his guide and a native of the Yacumo tribe they captured.

 Unlike all of the modern found footage movies, the film plays itself as more of a documentary.
 The first and second act of the film is mainly focused on interviews on the crew’s family and friends as well as the Anthropologist and the guide going through the amazon while encountering native tribes and recovering the camera footage from them.
 Of course then the majority of the third act is the footage from the film crew, showing off their exploration and their eventual demise which Television executives originally wanted to broadcast to the public.